psteinb/sota_on_uncertainties/README.md

 ## Getting the data

 Note, this repo involves 360 1h runs on a Nvidia V100.
-If you'd like to repeat the experiments, you need to download `imagenette2` the dataset as documented in the timmdocs:
+If you'd like to repeat the experiments, you need to download `imagenette2` the dataset as documented in the timmdocs.
+Our workflow can do that automatically.
+Just in case you want to look around first, here is how to obtain it:

 ```bash
 mkdir data